-The Central team of the Diocese of St Albans Multi Academy Trust includes:
+The Central team of the Diocese of St Albans Trust includes:

-Gemma Barber is the Cross Phase Lead working closely with the Chief Education Officer and Primary Education Lead on school improvement.
+Gemma Barber is the Trust Education Director.
 She started her career as a primary school teacher before becoming the head of a village Church of England school.
 Gemma then decided to diversify and move into secondary education where she ran the Accelerated Curriculum on Entry for under-performing students in Year 7.
 Her most recent challenge has been to set up a Teaching School Hub in one of the Opportunity Areas, organising and delivering high quality CPD for both primary and secondary practitioners.

 Steph is the Trust Teaching, Learning and Curriculum Lead.
 Steph has more than 25 years' experience as a teacher, largely in primary schools and with some time spent in the secondary sector, and she has enjoyed several senior leadership roles.
 Steph is a qualified special needs co-ordinator and specialist dyslexia teacher who is most passionate about making a difference for all children, but especially those who are disadvantaged.